What the “Gift Card Phishing” Scam Looks Like

 Because of the possibility of email spoofing, which makes the email appear like it actually came from a legitimate source, you have to be trained well enough to spot suspicious activity to stop it at the source.

-If you’re interested in learning more about the red flags of phishing emails:
+If you’re interested in learning more about the red flags of phishing emails, click here.

 While these emails used to be riddled with spelling and grammatical mistakes, they’ve become much more advanced over the past few years.
-If the message seems like it’s trying to illicit an emotional response or something just doesn’t seem right, you’re right to question it.
+If the message seems like it’s trying to illicit an emotional response or something just doesn’t seem right, question it.

 The best thing that you can do in these situations is play it safe.
 If you have any intuition that something doesn’t add up, the best thing you can do is pick up the phone or better yet… walk into the office of the “sender” and ask them about the request directly.

-Arming yourself with knowledge that helps you identify the red flags is the best protection, and be sure to listen to your instincts.
-If you have any doubt, verify!
+Arming yourself with knowledge that helps you identify the red flags is the best protection.
+Be sure to listen to your instincts, and if you have any doubt, verify!

-Are you still feeling unsure that you could pick out a scam email in a lineup?
+Are you still feeling unsure that you could pick out a phishing email in a lineup?
 We can help with that!